dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 ### Conclusions

-Paradoxically, the technology that (leads to) humanity's Shangri-La of total self-awareness also leads to paradigm shifts in the mechanics and dynamics of information that promote instability.
+Paradoxically, the technology to pinnacle in humanity's Shangri-La of total self-awareness also heralds tumultuous paradigm shifts in the mechanics and dynamics of information.
 The beauty that we will see is what we should have been able to see all along.
-We must appreciate it, but lurking beneath every paradise is (a hidden danger).
+We must appreciate it, but beneath every paradise lurks danger shrouded in its magnetic allure.
 If we become distracted, disoriented or disillusioned, we will be blindsided.

 During this (transitionary period), we will each have our own understanding of how the world has changed and how it has changed